gayverjr/opencap/docs/getting_started.rst

 `traj` is now a :class:`~pyopencap.analysis.EigenvalueTrajectory` object, which contains helpful functions for analysis.
-For example, one can find the optimal value of the CAP strength parameter for uncorrected/corrected trajectories:
+For example, one can find the optimal value of the CAP strength parameter (and therefore, best estimate of resonance position and width) for uncorrected/corrected trajectories:

 .. code-block:: python